 These results are based on the actual physical photo, not the scanned image provided for reference above, which may not be representative of the printer's photo print quality.

-The PIXMA TS8220 has outstanding connectivity options.
+The Canon PIXMA TS8220 has outstanding connectivity options.
 It supports various wireless connections, including printing from mobile devices using AirPrint or Mopria.
 For external storage devices, it supports SD cards but not USB thumb drives.
+If you're looking for a similar printer with an ethernet port, check out the Canon PIXMA TS9120.

 The Canon PRINT Inkjet/SELPHY is an exceptional mobile app.
 It allows you to perform all the basic tasks such as printing, scanning, and copying.
 You can also order replacement ink directly from Canon.
 To print CDs and DVDs, you need to install a separate app called Canon Easy-PhotoPrint Editor.